EduardoZepeda/coffee-bytes-hugo/content/posts/digital-ocean-analisis-y-mi-experiencia/index.en.md

 And now I'm sure you're wondering how much it costs me.
 Well, the answer is obvious: it depends.

-Just to give you an idea, the cheapest Droplet costs $5 usd per month.
+Just to give you an idea, the cheapest Droplet costs ~~$5 usd per month~~ $4 usd per month.
 That's practically nothing and for a small website it's usually more than enough.
 By way of comparison, Vercel hosts your application for free with certain limitations, their next plan, at the time of writing this article, costs $20 usd per month.

 Notice how all plans handle storage with an SSD.